Full

 I got just what I wanted for my birthday: a laptop.

-Use semicolon to differentiate speaker and quotation.
+differentiate speaker and quotation.

 For example: